Maternal Mortality and Prenatal Care Access

 Maternal mortality risk increases when preventable complications are not recognized or treated in time.
 Delayed prenatal entry reduces opportunities for early risk screening, chronic-condition control, and warning-sign education.

 In this framework, risk is shaped by both clinical pathology and systems access failure.
 Financial barriers, geographic gaps, and provider scarcity can delay continuity care and increase severe maternal outcomes.
-In the cited comparison table, U.S. maternal mortality ratio is substantially higher than peer developed countries.
+In comparison tables, U.S. maternal mortality ratio is substantially higher than peer developed countries.

 Complications driving most maternal deaths include severe postpartum bleeding, infection, hypertensive disorders such as preeclampsia/eclampsia, delivery complications, and unsafe abortion.